All the Times the Iranian Navy Got Its Ass Kicked

 Tehran’s sad history of maritime defeat

-Haddad failed to mention that the two ships are a lightly armed tanker and a tiny, 45-year-old “destroyer”—neither of which would last long against the U.S. Coast Guard, to say nothing of the U.S. Navy.
+Haddad failed to mention that the two ships were a lightly armed tanker and a tiny, 45-year-old “destroyer”—neither of which would last long against the U.S. Coast Guard, to say nothing of the U.S. Navy.

 That destroyer, the British-built Sabalan, has encountered the Americans before.
 In 1988, Iran mined international waters in the Persian Gulf, leading to swift U.S. reprisal.
 Amid skirmishes, Sabalan fired on American A-6 bombers.
-The planes counter-attacked, dropping a laser-guided bomb straight down Sabalan’s smoke stack and severely damaging the vessel.
+The planes counterattacked, dropping a laser-guided bomb straight down Sabalan’s smoke stack and severely damaging the vessel.

 Iran’s ragtag navy has a long history of waging losing battles with the U.S. and other Western powers.
 And the most decisive battle of all for the Iranian fleet isn’t even being fought with missiles, guns and bombs.

 The repaired German vessel Hohenfels, sunk in Abadan, is restored to service by the Australian navy in 1941.
 Derek Simon photo via Flickr user Horatio J. Kookaburra